 Under the Discrimination Act, students on placements equate with employees of the organisation where the placement takes place.
 A student who is at a certain workplace as part of their training, has by law the same protection against discrimination and victimisation as the employees of that organisation.
+This means that the procedures in place within the organisation for handling such matters apply and that the student's supervisor within the placement organisation is responsible for the student's work environment.
+This supervisor is the first point of contact for the student if they have been subjected to any unwelcome behaviour.
+The student is recommended to make a formal complaint through the use of a digital form at Student services so that the head of school, together with the placement, can investigate.

-The person responsible for the course the student is taking, and the student supervisor will usually be the first contacts for the student experiencing discrimination or victimisation.
-The student can also contact the student ombud for support and should be offered the possibility to gain support through the student health centre.
+If the student finds it hard to bring up the incident with those in charge at the workplace, the student can contact a student representative for support.
+At the university, the student is offered support in their continued studies, if required, for example through contact with student representatives and student health services.
 The university has a responsibility to act if there is a risk that the harassment etc. will continue.
 One such measure would be to support the student in finding a new placement.

 Duscrimination and victimisation - guidelines for staff and students at Örebro university.
-6 (12)
+6 (11)